sus1ru/naxa-task/README.md

 # naxa-task
-A simple appication to manage interns in an organization
+A simple application to manage interns in an organization.